 Owing to the current ongoing pandemic of COVID-19 and the resulting lockdown, potential buyers are stuck at home and the way to move outside from home, which has vastly affected the relationship between buyer-seller in all business domains.

-Undoubtedly real estate developers are facing a very challenging situation and working around it to attract buyers, mainly using tech-based solutions in the current situation.
+Undoubtedly immersive vr for real estate developers are facing a very challenging situation and working around it to attract buyers, mainly using tech-based solutions in the current situation.

-Indeed lockdown has vastly impacted the site visits and physical communication with real estate developers; real estate businesses are investing massive amounts in digital platforms incorporating the modern ways to provide the physical experience of the property and book that online with comfort at home.
+Indeed, the lockdown has vastly impacted site visits and physical communication with real estate developers; real estate businesses are investing massive amounts in digital platforms incorporating modern ways to provide the physical experience of the property and book that online with comfort at home.

 Online booking platforms, drone shoots, and virtual tours are getting more attention and prominence due to the increasing number of online buyers.